JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 From the original 2022 panel to today, Justin has stood firm as a neutral arbiter between Jed and Tomer's viewpoints.[^arch] It doesn't seem like Justin explicitly prefers any one route, based on limited in-person conversations, historic public info, and [recent statements](https://www.reddit.com/r/Stellar/comments/1ciiki3/comment/l3b0h24).
 These sentiments were also true by my interpretation of the 2021 [Open Protocol Meeting](https://youtu.be/aHZQfcIdmoQ?t=1214) adopting native AMMs.

 [^arch]: Please do feel free to jump in and comment if I'm missing anything here, though. 😅 Relevantly, by "adopting" later in this paragraph, I mean taking the [CAP Core Team](https://github.com/stellar/stellar-protocol/blob/master/core/README.md#awaiting-decision---final-comment-period-fcp) poll, based on the open community contribution framework.
-Might we further discuss elsewhere the migration of discussions from the stellar-dev mailing list onto GitHub Discussions, as implicated in S 1 at links 4&ndash;6?
+Might we further discuss elsewhere the migration of discussions from the stellar-dev mailing list onto GitHub Discussions, as implicated in § 1 at links 4&ndash;6?

 In conversation with the community projects Justin highlighted on [Reddit](https://discord.com/channels/761985725453303838/946921813143851019/1291438741747138560), developers believe trading needs to be the first Soroban use case because you can't call the DEX from contracts yet.
 But, as discussed, we can transform the DEX together to deploy infrastructure that doesn’t overly burden a central point of failure.
 Indeed, Justin seemed to lightly nod when Tomer voiced that "another option" is "people like Garand" prototyping evolved order books implementing SPEEDEX.